|

 simply can’t expect them to all at once just drop what they have

-sincerely believed for centuries.
 The Councils Letter To The Believers (ch.
 15:22 - 35) A

 third meeting is now called.
-This

-meeting includes the whole The
+This meeting includes the whole The

 letter begins with, “the apostles and elders, your brothers”.

-The NIV doesn’t show this clearly in my thinking, but there are 3
+The NIV doesn’t show this clearly in my thinking, but there are

-groups mentioned in this greeting.
-They
+three groups mentioned in this greeting.

-church.
-The KJV puts a second
+The KJV puts a second "and" between the word elders and

-“and” between the word elders and brothers which suggests 3 groups of
+brothers which suggests three groups of people.

-the NIV that there is actually 2 groups, and the “brothers” refer to
+You might take from the NIV that there are actually two groups, and

-the apostles and elders.
-Yet this letter was sent by the whole church.
+was sent by the whole church.
 This

 letter was not just written to the church in Verse